This short guide will show you how to get the most out of FormMagic and FormMaker.

 Now, click on the new “FormMagic” menu item that appears at the bottom of the Edit menu in Acrobat (see the screenshot above, in the “Installation” section).
 The form field will magically turn into this:

 The default text has been restored.
 The font chosen in InDesign has been applied to the text.
 The color has been restored, and so has the alignment (centered)!
+With one click, all form fields in your PDF – however many pages long it is – will be fully formatted according to formatting applied in InDesign.

 Not only text fields, but also combo boxes…